JhonnFy/Sales_System/README.md

     - `database_setup.sql` (Script para crear tablas)
     - `connection_config.json` (Opcional: Configuración de conexión)
   - `README.md`

-## Description
-Provide a brief overview of the Sales System, its purpose, and its intended users.

 ## Features
 - List the main features of the Sales System.